-Let's say you don't like the integral $\int f(x) g'(x) dx$ .
-You can rewrite it as $f(x) g(x) - \int f'(x) g(x) dx$ if you like, and maybe that one will look better to you (one integral for another).
+Let's say you don't like the integral $\int f(x) g'(x) dx$.
+Integration by parts allows you to rewrite it as if you like, and maybe that new integral on the right will look better to you (replace one integral for another).
+This is the product rule for differentiation, in reverse!